palantir/atlasdb/html/_sources/services/timelock_service/service-management.rst.txt

 .. code:: bash

-      curl -XPOST localhost:8080/timelock/api/old_namespace/timelock/fresh-timestamp
+    curl -iXPOST <protocol>://<host>:<port>/timelock/api/tl/ts/old_namespace \
+      --data '{"numTimestamps": 1}' -H "Authorization: Bearer q" -H "Content-Type: application/json"

-A cluster of TimeLock servers elects a single leader, so if you contact a node that is not the leader you'll receive a ``NotCurrentLeaderException`` and an HTTP 503.
+A cluster of TimeLock servers elects a single leader, so if you contact a node that is not the leader you'll receive either a HTTP 503 or 308.
 In this case, try the same request on other nodes until you find the leader.

 Note down the value of the timestamp returned.
 From here on out, we'll refer to this as ``TS``.